georgefairbairn/online-cookbook/README.md

 ## UX

 The _munch_ online cookbook takes on a modern design by implementing features from the Materialize.css framework.
-A fixed navbar remains a constant theme throughout, with orange being the dominant colour throughout each of the templates (e.g. form input underlines).
+A `fixed navbar` remains a constant theme throughout, with orange being the dominant colour throughout each of the templates (e.g. form input underlines).
+The application was designed to work just as well on devices with small screens as those with larger ones.

-A sidenav consisting of the munch logo, as well as options to filter and sort has been implemented (detail of which can be found in the Features section below).
+A `sidenav` consisting of the _munch_ logo, as well as options to filter and sort has been implemented (detail of which can be found in the Features section below).

 <img src="static/img/cards.png" width="700">